pyPhotometry/docs/docs/user-guide/importing-data.md

 Saving the data as a *.csv* file generates two files per recording; a *.csv* file containing the data and a *.json* file containing the acquisition settings.

-The binary data files are more compact than the .csv files,  a 1 hour recording at 130Hz sampling rate yields a *.ppd* file of ~1.8MB and a *.csv* file of ~8MB.
+The binary data files are more compact than the .csv files,  a 1 hour recording at 130Hz sampling rate yields a *.ppd* file of ~3.6MB and a *.csv* file of ~8MB.

 ## Importing data

+!!! note "Compatibility"
+    The `.ppd` file format changed in version v1.1 of the pyPhotometry software such that in pulsed acquisition modes, rather than saving the analog signals after baseline subtraction, the raw LED-on signal and LED-off baseline are saved separately.
+The version >= 1.1 data import code for both Python and Matlab support both old and new `.ppd` files, but data import code from version <1.1 will not correctly open files generated with pyPhotometry v1.1 or later.

 If you are using Python for analysis you can import *.ppd* files using the `import_ppd` function in the [data_import](https://github.com/pyPhotometry/code/blob/master/tools/data_import.py) module: